-Long-term health conditions are by far the largest contributor to health loss in New Zealand, accounting for 88% of disability–adjusted life years.
+Long-term health conditions are by far the largest contributor to health loss in New Zealand, accounting for 88 per cent of disability–adjusted life years.
 The economic cost and burden on the health system is substantial and growing.
 There are important inequities both in the incidence and the outcomes from long-term conditions (LTCs).
 Multimorbidity is the coexistence of more than one chronic disease.
 Multimorbidity results in high health service use, competing demands on patients and health care professionals, reduced quality of life and higher mortality, with greater impact for Māori and Pacific people, and those living in deprived areas.
 In order to create sustainable health systems with empowered patients and communities, we need a radical change in our approach to managing these conditions.
-Research focused on multimorbidity is scarce internationally and almost non-existent in NZ.
-Our aims are to describe the prevalence, patterns and impact of multimorbidity in NZ, increase our understanding of patients’ experience of living with multimorbidity, and develop novel health service interventions aimed at reducing the impact of multimorbidity.
+Research focused on multimorbidity is scarce internationally and almost non-existent in New Zealand.
+Our aims are to describe the prevalence, patterns and impact of multimorbidity in New Zealand, increase our understanding of patients’ experience of living with multimorbidity, and develop novel health service interventions aimed at reducing the impact of multimorbidity.

 Kei ngā māuiui tūroa te tino wāhanga o te hauora ngaro ki Aotearoa, ka eke ki te 88% o ngā tau o te tangata e pāngia ana e te kopakopatanga.
 He nui tonu te utu ōhanga me te taimahatanga ka rangona e te pūnaha hauora, ā, kei te nui haere.
 Tērā tonu ngā ōritenga kore, arā mō te nui o te whai pānga me ngā huanga, i ngā māuiui tūroa nei.
 Ko te takimaha o ngā māuiui tūroa, koia ko te pānga atu o ngā māuiui tūroa e rua, nuku atu, ki te tangata kotahi.
 Ka hua i te takimaha o ngā māuiui tūroa nei, ko te rite tonu o te whakamahi i ngā ratonga hauora, ko te whakataetae o ngā whakakuene a ngā tūroro me ngā mātanga hauora, ko te whakaiti i te pai o te ora, ko te nui o te mate, ā, ka nui kē atu te whai pānga ki a Ngāi Māori me ngā iwi o te Moana-nui-a-Kiwa, me ngā tāngata kei te noho ki ngā takiwā pōhara.
 E hangā ai he pūnaha hauora e whakauka ana, e whai mana ana ngā tūroro me ngā hapori, me tino whakarerekē tātau i tā tātau whakahaere i ēnei āhuatanga.
 He ruarua noa iho nei ngā rangahau mō te takimaha o ngā māuiui tūroa i te ao, ā, e tino kore nei e kitea ki Aotearoa.
 Kei te whai mātau ki te whakamārama i te nui, i ngā āhuatanga, i te pānga hoki o te takimaha o ngā māuiui tūroa ki Aotearoa, ki te whakapiki i tō mātau mōhiotanga ki ngā wheako o ngā tūroro mō te ora me te takimaha o ngā māuiui tūroa, ki te whakarite hoki i tētahi kaupapa hou māna ka whakamāmā i te pānga atu o te takimaha o ngā māuiui tūroa.